JaouadMousser/AVN-API/README.txt

         a.
 Calling AvpParser without arguments:
        AvnParser avp = new AvnParser();

            This constructor instantiates an Array-list with all AvnClass object.
-The Array-list is returned with the method:
+The Array-list is returned by the method:

            avp.getAvnClasses();

          b.
 Calling AvnParser with the a verb entry as argument:
         AvnParser avp = new AvnParser("جلس");

           This constructor instantiates an ArrayList with AvnClass objects where the verb "جلس" is found as member.
-The list is returned              with the method:
+	  The list is returned by the method:

              avp.getAvnClasses();